Wavenumber-explicit hp-FEM analysis for Maxwell's equations with impedance boundary conditions: Setting

 \subsection{Regular decompositions}

 We will rely on various decompositions of functions into regular parts and gradient parts.
+The decompositions may not be orthogonal but must be stable.
+We refer to \cite[\S 4.4]{hiptmair-acta} and the bibliographic notes therein for some early contributions.
+Many variants have been introduced since then, and the results in this section are essentially taken from the literature: Lemma~\ref{LemRs} is a consequence of \cite[Thm.~{4.6}]{costabel-mcintosh10}; Lemma~\ref{lemma:helmholtz-a-la-schoeberl} relies on {\cite[Thm.~{3.38}]{Monkbook} and Lemma~\ref{LemRs}; Lemma~\ref{lemma:schoeberl-apriori} is based on }\cite{costabel90} while closely related results can be found in \cite{amrouche-bernardi-dauge-girault98}.
+Finally, Lemma~\ref{LemHelmDecompVar1} is a consequence of \cite[Thm.~{4.2(2)}] {Schweizer-Friedrichs-2016} and \cite{costabel90}.
+For newer overview articles, we refer to, e.g., \cite{hipt_reg_decomp}, \cite{hipt_pech}.
 The following Lemma~\ref{LemRs} collects a key result from the seminal paper \cite{costabel-mcintosh10}.
 The operator $\mathbf{R}_{2}$, which is essentially a right inverse of the curl operator, will frequently be employed in the present paper.

 \begin{lemma} Let $\Omega$ be a bounded Lipschitz domain.
-There exist pseudodifferential operators $R_{1}$, $R_{2}$ of order $-1$ and $\mathbf{K}$, $\mathbf{K}_{2}$ of order $-\infty$ on ${\mathbb{R}}^{3}$ with the following properties: For each $m\in{\mathbb{Z}}$ they have the mapping properties $R_{1}:\mathbf{H}^{-m}(\Omega)\rightarrow H^{1-m}\left( \Omega\right) $, $\mathbf{R}_{2}:\mathbf{H}^{-m}(\Omega)\rightarrow\mathbf{H}^{1-m}\left( \Omega\right) $, and $\mathbf{K}$, $\mathbf{K}_{2}:\mathbf{H}^{m}\left( \Omega\right) \rightarrow({C}^{\infty}(\overline{\Omega}))^{3}$ and for any $\mathbf{u}\in\mathbf{H}^{m}\left( \Omega,\operatorname*{curl}\right) $ there holds
+There exist pseudodifferential operators $R_{1}$, $\mathbf{R}_{2}$ of order $-1$ and $\mathbf{K}$, $\mathbf{K}_{2}$ of order $-\infty$ on ${\mathbb{R}}^{3}$ with the following properties: For each $m\in{\mathbb{Z}}$ they have the mapping properties $R_{1}:\mathbf{H}^{-m}(\Omega)\rightarrow H^{1-m}( \Omega) $, $\mathbf{R}_{2}:\mathbf{H}^{-m} (\Omega)\rightarrow\mathbf{H}^{1-m}( \Omega) $, and $\mathbf{K}$, $\mathbf{K}_{2}:\mathbf{H}^{m}( \Omega) \rightarrow({C}^{\infty }(\overline{\Omega}))^{3}$, and for any $\mathbf{u}\in\mathbf{H}^{m}( \operatorname*{curl},\Omega) $ there holds

 For $\mathbf{u}$ with $\operatorname{div}\mathbf{u}=0$ {on $\Omega$} there holds

 \end{lemma}